haminhcong/kubeadm-experimental/README.md

     --port=6443
 ```

-Create `k8s-master-group` instance group and add three k8s master VMs to this
+Create `k8s-master-group` instance group and add k8s-master-1 to this
 instance group:

 ```bash